-You see a lot of acronyms thrown around these days.
-SEO, SEM, SMO, CRO.
+You see a lot of internet marketing acronyms thrown around these days.
+SEO, SEM, SMO, SERPs, CRO.
 It’s hard to keep it all straight.
 It’s easy to think that words that sound similar may be variations of the same thing.
 So what is SEM?

 You’re not the only one asking this question.
-We’re here to clear it up.
+And we’re here to clear it up.

 SEM: A Beginner’s Guide

-SEM marketing is a very effective way for small businesses to reach new customers, increase revenues, and trim acquisition costs.
+SEM is a very effective way for small businesses to reach their target audience, generate new customers, increase revenues, and trim acquisition costs.

-But before we begin to discuss how SEM marketing works to benefit your business, we have to take a closer look at the SEM meaning.
+But before we begin to discuss how SEM marketing works for the benefit of your business, we have to take a closer look at the SEM meaning.

 Here’s what you need to know.